• Skip to main content

 Less than a year after that airport drama, I began dating the man who would become my husband.
 In another year, I realized the irony as we left for our honeymoon to Jamaica.
 We took off from the same airport where I’d been in so much pain.
 The bad memory had been redeemed.
 I had found the real one for me.

-Eleven years later, I’ve had too many opportunities to apply the concept of waiting expectantly and positioning myself for good stuff to follow the bad stuff – as I grieve the bad stuff.
+Eleven years later, I have had many opportunities to apply the concept of waiting expectantly and positioning myself for good stuff to follow bad stuff (as I grieve the bad stuff).

 How can I be so confident that good will follow bad?
 Because of God.
 And because of my personal history with him.
 I’ve seen his promises come true.